jlbaldree/README-Generator/README.md

 ## Contributing

-*To make contributions to the app, please reach out to the below admin(s) for approval:
+*To make contributions to the app, please reach out to the following admin(s) for approval:*
 Jon Baldree

 ## License